 He plans to work on the issues in a five-year strategy with the World Web Foundation, which he launched in 2009.

-Last year Freedom House found that Internet censorship was at it's highest for the sixth consecutive year and that two thirds of internet users live in countries where where criticism of the government, military, or ruling family are subject to censorship.
+In 2016, Freedom House found that Internet censorship was at it's highest for the sixth consecutive year and that two-thirds of internet users live in countries where criticism of the government, military, or ruling family are subject to censorship.